nopnop2002/esp-idf-rf69/README.md

 # esp-idf-rf69
 RFM69 ISM Transceiver driver for esp-idf.
+The RFM69 is a highly integrated RF transceiver capable of operation over a wide frequency range, including the 433, 868 and 915 MHz license-free ISM (Industry Scientific and Medical) frequency bands.
 I ported from [this](http://www.airspayce.com/mikem/arduino/RadioHead/).

 I tested with these.